 Swag your DIY garland about every three to five feet for a little interest.
 You never want to hang it straight.
 The swag (tacking it up at various points) will integrate into your decor better.
 Trust me!

 Or you could try draping them over some white curtains.
-No pins were required for either method!
+No pins are required for either method!

 - Arrange your felt balls in the order you will string them.
-You can string out the colors as you like; I spaced them evenly.
+You can string out the colors any way you like; I spaced them approximately 1" apart.

-Are you ready for a video that will show you how to make this fun DIY garland?
-Check it out:
+Are you ready for a video that will show you how to make this fun felt garland?
+Check out the video in this post!

-If you need another idea for a garland, check out this budget friendly fall garland below.
+If you need another idea for a garland, check out this budget friendly fall garland.
 Wouldn’t it look fantastic with some of these balls in fall colors?
 I’d also love for you to check out these other ideas: